From city lights to starry nights....

 Experience Oxford the Country Way

 Oxford is the ideal starting point for bush walks, hunting trips, rafting or skiing adventures, and local fishing guides can show you how to take advantage of the region's excellent angling locations.
 If your preference is for less-energetic activities, a visit to Ribblesdale Gardens, on the corner of Oxford and Barrack roads, during the height of summer will strike the right chord.
-If you fancy a swim, then Ashley Gorge Reserve is just the place to go and there is a brand new 45 minute loop track to walk.
+If you fancy a swim, then Ashley Gorge Reserve is just the place to go.
+There is a 45 minute loop track to walk and newly added waterfall track.

 Turn your day-cation into an overnight stay and book at one of our many accommodation providers.